Amazon Brand Registry Requirements in 2026: Cost, Documents and Approval Steps

 |

-Verification Contact |
+Verification contact |

-Email linked to trademark |
+Email linked to trademark record |

 Why Clean Documentation Matters